Juniper/OpenClos/README.md

 Configuration on the Management Server
 --------------------------------------

+**Database**

+* sqlite3 is the default database with file based DB, for better performance use traditional DBs
+* mysql database: install 'sudo apt-get install -y python-mysqldb', then set DB connection parameters in openclos.yaml file

 **Junos OS image**
 Copy the Junos OS image file to OpenClos-<version>/jnpr/openclos/conf/ztp/ This image is pushed to the fabric devices in addition to the auto-generated configuration.